Maritime Computer Vision Workshop @ CVPR 2026

 Get Started

-To help you get started and provide a brief introduction to the topic, we have developed a fusion transformer based on DETR which you can find here (TBD).
+To help you get started and provide a brief introduction to the topic, we have developed a fusion transformer based on DETR.
+You can find the code here and the 120-epoch pre-trained checkpoint here.

 Terms and Conditions